10 tips for perfect pricing

 Energy, fuel and raw materials: everything is getting more expensive.
 At the same time, minimum wages are also rising.
 All these changes affect the price of your product or service.
 But how do you figure out a good price?
 10 tips for pricing your service or product as the economy changes.

 There are several ways to respond to economic changes.
 For example, by raising your prices or launching a new product that is suddenly in high demand.
-In both cases, you have to set a price.
+In the last case, you have to calculate a cost and sales .
+Do you want to increase your price?
+Read the tips in this article.

 The main ingredient of your product price is the cost price, a summary of all the costs you incur.
 This can include raw material costs, the price of semi-finished products, and the time you spend making the product.
 You then mark up these costs with a profit margin.
 You need profit to pay for your operating expenses, to develop new products, or to digitalise your processes.
 If your costs are rising, increase your price according to the price index.
 If your expenses are rising, price them into your product prices.
 If you know your price breakdown, you can always substantiate price hikes when asked.